API to fetch stock data fundamentals from finanzen.net

 Finanzen-Fundamentals is a Python package that can be used to retrieve fundamentals of stocks.
 The data is fetched from finanzen.net, a German language financial news site.
 Note that the api is English but all data will be returned in German.

-You can install both of them by running:
+You can install all of them by running:

 After you successfully installed the package, you can include it in your projects by importing it.

 You can retrieve the fundamentals of a single stock by running:

 bmw_fundamentals = ff.get_fundamentals("bmw")

 This will fetch the fundamentals of BMW and save it into a Pandas DataFrame called bmw_fundamentals.
 The data is split into the following categories:

 - Key Ratios